antoineB/poly-sql/README.md

 # poly-sql
-Poly mode for sql embeded in string
+Poly mode for sql embeded in PHP or Python strings, if they start with uppercase SQL keyword SELECT, WITH, INSERT, UPDATE, DELETE, CREATE.